 The Jacksonville Orthopedic Institute has a team of experts to help with your Low Back Pain.
 Whether you are a Professional Athlete to Average Joe, the JOI Spine Team has the expertise and technology to provide you with world-class care.
 Come see us....We'll Treat You Like A Pro!

 A very common area for pain is the low back.
 Just like there are many reasons for low back pain there are also many ways to treat it in Physical Therapy.
-Joint mobilization, which is a hands-on technique to improve mobility of the joint, is used to treat low back pain.
 Medical massages are becoming more common of a way to treat pain in the lower back as well.
 Ergonomic education is huge in treating low back pain, as the source of most of the pain comes from how people sit and/or stand for long periods of time.
 Lastly and perhaps most importantly is keeping up with your health.
-Weight loss and a healthy BMI are always recommended in the treatment of low back pain.